-Marián Boguñá Espinal (Barcelona, 1967) is an associate professor at the Departament de Física de la Matèria Condensada of the Universitat de Barcelona.
+Marián Boguñá Espinal (Barcelona, 1967) is a full professor at the Departament de Física de la Matèria Condensada of the Universitat de Barcelona.
 He graduated in Physics in 1994 and obtained his PhD also in Physics in 1998.
 In 1999, he moved to the USA to do a postdoctoral stay with Professor George H. Weiss at the National Institutes of Health, Washington DC.
 After this period, he moved back to Barcelona where, in 2003, he was awarded a Ramón y Cajal fellowship.
 He got the tenure position at the end of 2008.
 During this period, he has also spent several months in the USA as invited guest scientist at Indiana University.
 M. Boguñá has written over 70 publications in major peer reviewed international scientific journals, book chapters, and conference proceedings.
 Among those, Nature, Nature Physics, Nature Communications, Proceedings of the National Academy of Sciences US, Physical Review Letters, and Physical Review X. He was the chair of the international conference BCNetWORKSHOP 2008 Trends and Perspectives in Complex Networks and has served as a program committee member in many international conferences.
 In January 2008, he obtained the Outstanding Referee award of the American Physical Society.
 In December 2010 and 2015, he was awarded as ICREA Academia researcher2010 and 2015,respectively.
 Since January 2013 he serves as an editorial board member for Scientific Reports.

 PhD in Physics